brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - Launching with `python` instead of `deepspeed` will perform a single-node single-GPU run.
 - If we where required to run this on multiple compute nodes, we'd need to pass an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor of nodes and gpus per node.
 - In the config file we specified a batch size of 64, i.e. a batch of 8 for each GPU in our parallel runs.
 We need to allocate at least 1 datapoint per process.
 Thus, the batch size in the config should take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps (when applicable).
 In brief, `train_batch_size` must be equal to `train_micro_batch_size_per_gpu` * `gradient_accumulation` * `--num_gpus`.
 Otherwise you'll get errors like `AssertionError: Micro batch size per gpu: 0 has to be greater than 0`.
-- When using pipelining, each batch of training data is divided into micro-batches that can be processed in parallel by the pipeline stages, for a posterior gradient accumulation.
+- When using pipelining, each batch of training data is divided into micro-batches that can be processed in parallel by the pipeline stages, for the gradient accumulation that follows.
 Therefore, it is important to set `train_micro_batch_size_per_gpu` $$\gt 1$$ to allow multi-stage parallelism.
 - Finetuning the allocation of processors to model shards/layers is difficult on large parallel runs.
 Using [Autotuning](https://www.deepspeed.ai/tutorials/autotuning/) is recommended.

 For more information on available flags, running `deepspeed --help` provides a brief summary of all options.

 ### Benchmark

 We will run and benchmark several parallelism configurations.
 To collect our metrics, we will use  `nvidia-smi` to quantify GPU memory usage and processor utilization.
-We'll also use the deepspeed logger to collect 4 metrics at a set interval: running avg. samples per sec, average memory allocated and max memory allocated at any given instant.
-Finally, because ultimately the goal of DeepSpeed is scaling, we will test the largest model possible on each configuration.
+We'll also use the deepspeed logger to collect 4 metrics at a set interval: average samples per sec, average allocated memory, and max allocated memory at any given instant.
+Finally, we will test the largest model possible on each configuration.

 We will include the following analysis:
 - the single-node single-GPU use case, i.e. no parallelism.
 - the Pipeline Parallel execution, enabled with `PipelineModule(..., num_stages=4)` and `train_micro_batch_size_per_gpu: 4` in the config.
 - Distributed Data Parallelism by disabling DeepZero.
-Enabled by omitting `zero_optimization` in the config, of passing `"zero_optimization": { "stage": 0 }`.
+Enabled by omitting `zero_optimization` in the config, or passing `"zero_optimization": { "stage": 0 }`.
 - ZeRO stage 3.
-The ZeRO config will also include two new entries to define the number of elements reduced/allreduced at a time, to limit the memory required for the allgather for large model sizes:
+The config file will also include two new entries to define the number of elements reduced/allreduced at a time, to limit the memory required for the allgather:
      ```json
         "zero_optimization": {
           "stage": 3,